 Giel Rutten.
-Giel Rutten joined Amkor in January 2014 as Executive Vice President of Advanced Products.
+Giel Rutten has served as our Executive Vice President since February 2020.
+Mr. Rutten joined Amkor in January 2014 as Executive Vice President of Advanced Products.
 Mr. Rutten has 30 years of experience in the global semiconductor industry.
 Over the previous four years, he served as Chief Executive Officer of Ledzworld, an LED technology company.
 Prior to that, he was Senior Vice President and General Manager for the Home Business Unit of NXP B.V. (formerly, Philips Semiconductors).
 Mr. Rutten first joined Philips in 1984, and served in various key management positions in the areas of general management, marketing, operations and engineering in Europe, Asia and the United States.
 Mr. Rutten holds a Master's degree in Physics and Chemistry from the University of Nijmegen, the Netherlands.

 John C. Stone.
-John C. Stone was appointed Executive Vice President of Worldwide Sales and Marketing in July 2013.
-Prior to assuming his current position, Mr. Stone served as Corporate Vice President for U.S. IDM Sales since 2011 and as Senior Vice President of Southwest Region Sales since 2006.
+John C. Stone has served as our Executive Vice President, North America and Europe Sales & Marketing since February 2020.
+Prior to assuming his current position, Mr. Stone served as our Executive Vice President of Worldwide Sales & Marketing since July 2013.
+Previously, Mr. Stone served as Corporate Vice President for U.S. IDM Sales since 2011 and as Senior Vice President of Southwest Region Sales since 2006.
 Mr. Stone has also held various other senior sales management positions since joining Amkor in 2002.
 He has over 30 years of industry experience in semiconductor package engineering, sales and sales management, including executive and management positions with ChipPAC, Kyocera America, Sumitomo America and General Electric Ceramics.
 Mr. Stone holds a Bachelor's degree in Engineering from Purdue University.